SarahCiscoFrance/AirRenewal/README.md

 Test the web page here: https://websrv2.ciscofrance.com:15199/airRenewal/?dc=15 (where **dc** parameter is the Remaining time  sent by code).

-So we could choose Alert or Page option:
+So you could choose Alert or Page option:
 - **1**: is for the Page option
 - **2**: is for the Alert option
 ```javascript